VladPVS/FastSearchLibrary/README.md

 ### CONCLUSION

 If you are satisfied with this library and have excess money you don't know how to spend I ready to accept part of them.
-All gratitude I receive here: 4731185608965072 It is my bank account in dollars.
+It is my bank account in dollars where I receive all gratefulnesses: `4731185608965072`